-Shining the light on Singapore as a global trade hub, and the strides still to be taken to secure relevance, sustainability and competitiveness for the logistics industry
+We shine a light on the Singapore Logistics Association, and the strides still to be taken to secure relevance, sustainability and competitiveness for the logistics industry.

 Reputed worldwide as a nexus of global trade, for the past 10 years Singapore has consistently ranked top in Asia within the World Bank’s Logistics Performance Index.
 Boasting both Changi Airport, and PSA, Singapore is home to one of Asia’s largest cargo airports and the world’s largest transhipment seaport respectively.